 How do I access disability services?

-Requests for accommodations must be made in writing by the student and submitted to the Coordinator for Students with Disabilities and Case Manager.
-All requests must be accompanied by appropriate documentation.
-Documentation must include an assessment/evaluation by an appropriate, non-family member, licensed professional (e.g. licensed physician, psychologist, audiologist, etc.).
-The evaluation must be current, typically less than three years old, and include a diagnosis of disability, evidence of impact of disability on functioning, as well as indicators of cognitive and academic levels of functioning.
+Requests for accommodations must be made by the student and submitted to the Coordinator for Students with Disabilities and Case Manager.
+Most requests need to be accompanied by appropriate documentation.
+Depending on the situation as well as what is requested, needed documentation usually contains information such as: a description regarding any symptoms, any functional limitations, copy of any evaluations, etc. The documentation should be current, typically less than three years old.
 Students should also submit evidence of past accommodations.
 If the request is approved, the Coordinator for Students with Disabilities and Case Manager will notify the appropriate representatives of Carson-Newman regarding the approved accommodations.
 Ideally, students needing accommodations should make their request prior to enrollment for the semester so that the case can be reviewed and accommodations approved and arranged.
 Students should not make direct application to teachers regarding academic accommodations.

 Will I have to be reassessed while at Carson-Newman?